-For 2019, management estimates that approximately \$68.7 million or about 18.5% of the outstanding balance of student loans receivable is due within one year.
+Management estimates that approximately \$57.9 million or about 17.6% of the outstanding balance of student loans receivable is due within one year for 2020.
 Generally, student loans are structured with a ten-year repayment period.

 (5) Capital Assets